Students take fiction during the fall and switch to screenwriting in the spring. They work on the OSA Telegraph year round.

-High School Journalism
+High School Classes

 Students will be exposed to basic journalistic concepts, and will become familiar with online publishing methods and tools.
 Along from the publication of The Telegraph,

 students will learn the tenets of a variety of journalistic forms—from traditional AP Style news reporting, to opinion, advice, and review writing; to feature writing and everything in between—through the reading of contemporary texts and examples.

 All good writing involves sensory details.
 It’s what makes your work feel real and believable, and it’s what connects it to the lived experiences of your readers.
 In this course we will be using the five senses as our guides.
 Through discussions, writing exercises, sensory investigations, and a diverse array of readings, we’ll explore the specifics of sight, sound, smell, taste, and touch/feel, and how each can inspire and enliven our writing.